Extended Integrated Training Posts

 Primary Care Research Integrated Training Post

 Digital Health Posts

-These posts are available for trainees to start at the beginning of ST2 or later.
-Trainees must have a minimum of 6 months whole time equivalent left of their current training programme at the start of this post.
+These posts are available for doctors in GP training to start at the beginning of ST2 or later.
+Applicants must have a minimum of 6 months whole time equivalent left of their current training programme at the start of this post.

 Are you interested in how technology can be used to improve patient care in General practice?

-The NHS is expanding its uses of technology in healthcare and the North East and North Cumbria is leading the way in Digital Health Initiatives.This is an opportunity for you to get involved with this exciting fields as a GP trainee and as a part of your future practice.
-Trainees pursuing this extended ITP will benefit from:Mentorship; Funded postgraduate CPD; Digital Health Project; Leadership Development and Regional Digital Health Strategic involvement.
+The NHS is expanding its uses of technology in healthcare and the North East and North Cumbria is leading the way in Digital Health Initiatives.This is an opportunity for you to get involved with this exciting fields as a doctor in GP training and as a part of your future practice.
+Applicants pursuing this extended ITP will benefit from:Mentorship; Funded postgraduate CPD; Digital Health Project; Leadership Development and Regional Digital Health Strategic involvement.